 One of the most important things for people who decide to relocate to Romania or spend a few months in the country is finding a good apartment to rent in the country.

 I have already told you where to find apartments for rent from locals for cheaper prices (in case you missed it, the article is here), but now I’ve decided to go through the offers myself and show you how far your money could go in this Romania.

-In order to share with you what you can rent for very little money in Romania, I will use the largest website here – OLX (so all listings and photos are/were placed there).
+In order to share with you what you can rent for as little money as possible in Romania, I will use my favorite property website, Storia (this is not sponsored by them).

 Romania apartment rentals – examples and prices

 Please note: These are some of the cheapest rentals I found today after searching through the published listings.

 These are not necessarily the average prices or the amount you should expect to pay – but it proves that you can still find some relatively cheap to very cheap apartments for rent in Romania which are at least decent to live in and also located in decent areas.

 While this is towards the outskirts of the city, it is located close to the metro and it’s HUGE by Romanian standards (42 sq. meters / 452 sq feet).